cyberdeception/deepdig/README.md

 ### Attack generation
 > Note: the IP address of the target servers can be modified in each attack script

-> Note: the IP addresses will have to point to a server with vulnerabilities listed above which we have not provided.
-To execute attack workload:
+> Note: the IP addresses will have to point to a server with vulnerabilities listed above which has is not provided to execute attack workload:
 ```
 cd trafficgen/attackgenerator
 ./run.sh